-Professor Guy Marks AO is a respiratory physician and environmental epidemiologist.
-His main research interests are in chronic respiratory disease (asthma and COPD), tuberculosis control and the adverse health effects of exposure to air pollution.
-He is Professor of Respiratory Medicine at UNSW, South Western Sydney Clinical School.
+Professor Guy Marks AO FAHMS is a respiratory and public health physician and environmental epidemiologist.
+His main research interests are in chronic respiratory disease (asthma and COPD), tuberculosis and the adverse health effects of exposure to air pollution.
+He is Scientia Professor in the School of Clinical Medicine, Discipline of Medicine, South Western Sydney Campus at UNSW Sydney and a physician in the Department of Respiratory Medicine at Liverpool Hospital.
 He is currently an NHMRC Senior Principal Research Fellow.
-He is head of the Respiratory and Environmental Epidemiology group at the Woolcock Institute and an Honorary Professor at The University of Sydney (Sydney Medical School).
+He is head of the Respiratory and Environmental Epidemiology group at the Woolcock Institute of Medical Research, co-leader of Woolcock Vietnam, and an Honorary Professor at The University of Sydney (Sydney Medical School).

-In 2022 Guy was awarded an Officer of the Order of Australia (AO) for distinguished service to respiratory medicine and research, and to tertiary education.
+In 2020 Guy was elected to Fellowship of the Australian Academy of Health and Medical Sciences.
+In 2022 he was awarded an Officer of the Order of Australia (AO) for distinguished service to respiratory medicine and research, and to tertiary education.